max-andr/provably-robust-boosting/README.md

 **Paper:** [http://arxiv.org/abs/1906.03526](http://arxiv.org/abs/1906.03526)

-This repository contains `python` code for training provably robust boosted decision stumps and trees.
+This repository contains a mini-library for training provably robust boosted decision stumps and trees written in `python`.
+Thus, it is easy to modify and experiment with this code, unlike the code of `xgboost` or `lightgbm` which are implemented in `C++`.
 To foster reproducible research, we also provide code for all main experiments reported in the paper (see `exps.sh`).
 Moreover, we also provide code for all figures shown in the paper, each as a separate Jupyter notebook (see folder `notebooks`).